vuw-research-computing/raapoi-docs/docs/environment.md

 ## Troubleshooting modules/lmod

 There are occasions where your local lmod cache may become corrupted, resulting in error messages such as `/usr/bin/lua: <...> bad argument #1 to 'next' <...>` or similar when you try to use `module` commands.
-The first thing you can try to resolve this is to delete your local lmode cache file `rm ~/.cache/lmod/*.lua`.
+The first thing you can try to resolve this issue is to delete your local lmod cache files `rm ~/.cache/lmod/*.lua`.
 When you next run a module command the cache files will be re-generated.
 In most cases this resolves module/lmod issues.
-If you continue to have issues after trying this, get in touch with support people via the slack channel.
+If you continue to have issues after deleting the local cache, get in touch with support people via the Rāpoi Slack channel.